 Hormonal birth control basics

-There are six hormone-containing birth control options, described in the table below.
-All of these options should be used with a condom to reduce risk of transmitting sexually transmitted disease.
-You can find a table comparing hormonal and non-hormonal birth control options at the end of this post.
-Learn more information about these methods at the Department of Health and Human Services and Planned Parenthood websites.
+There are six hormone-containing birth control options described in the infographic below.
+Hormonal birth control does not protect against sexually transmitted infections (STIs), so all of these options should be used with a condom to reduce risk of transmitting STIs.
+You can find a table from the CDC comparing hormonal and non-hormonal birth control options at the end of this post and learn more about them at the Department of Health and Human Services and Planned Parenthood websites.

 How do they work?
 Some hormonal birth control options contain a hormone that keeps ovaries from releasing eggs.
 All of them contain a hormone that thickens cervical mucus and thins the lining of the uterus, which keeps sperm from reaching and fertilizing an egg.
 No fertilization means no embryo and, obviously, no pregnancy.
 Hormonal birth control does not cause abortion.